aavq/3qi/design-documen.md

 Unit, integration, performance

+## 20. Describe Disaster Recovery

+Add a clear recovery process.
+For example etcdutl, snapshot, restore for all nodes from a single file, changing member ID before re-joining

+Describe the frequency and check of DR drills (at least once a quarter)

 ## 20. References, Glossary & Appendices

 Provide **source documents, a glossary of Anthos terms (GKE Hub, Fleet, ASM, etc.), and any oversized diagrams or code samples** that would otherwise clutter the main text.